 Product in the image: A Frame Sign

-Another benefit to the sign board is it is essentially getting free advertisement to any random prospects that drives past.
+Another benefit to the signboard is it is essentially getting free advertisement to any random prospects that drive past.

-Getting you to sign up before viewing the property
+3. Getting you to sign up before entering the property

 Now that you have found the property, you will be asked to sign up before you enter the property.
 If you are like me, you must be asking yourself “What is the point of signing up?
 Can’t we just say hello and start viewing the property?”